ba01ei/imessager/README.md

 =====

 1. Setup Messages app.
 Login with an iCloud account that can send iMessage.
 Make sure Messages app is running.
 2. Edit config.rb, add the gmail account, password, and a phone number where you receive iMessage.
+(There is a config.rb.example file you can follow.)
 3. Open Terminal app, run the command "sudo gem install gmail".
 (If you are a ruby developer, you can just call bundle install in imessager folder.)
 4. Run ./setup.rb in Terminal app in the imessager folder. (e.g. if you downloaded imessager to Downloads folder, you can enter: "cd ~/Downloads", return, and then "./setup.rb" and return)